wilkox/ggfittext/README.md

 ![](man/figures/README-unnamed-chunk-12-1.png)<!-- -->

-When text is drawn in polar coordinates, the `flip = TRUE` argument can be used to flip upside-down text the ‘right way up’ to ease readbility:
+When text is drawn in polar coordinates, the `flip = TRUE` argument can be used to flip upside-down text the ‘right way up’ to ease readability:

 ``` r
 p + geom_fit_text(min.size = 0, grow = TRUE, flip = TRUE)